Generic Name: erythromycin (Topical route)

 - En Español

 - 1 Review – Add your own review/rating

 - Drug class: topical acne agents

 - Erythromycin topical

 - Erythromycin Pad and Topical Solution

-- Erythromycin Topical Gel
+- Erythromycin Topical Gel and Solution

 - Erythromycin Topical (Advanced Reading)